-Once you have created a link in the Diagram View, select this command to show or hide the links for all the object in the diagram.
+Once you have created a link in the Diagram View, select this command to show or hide the links for the entire object in the diagram.

-Using Zoom in Diagrams
+Using Zoom In diagrams

 You can change the scale of any diagram displayed in a Diagram View.
 The application offers several zooming features which are described in the following table: